kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

 - line 47 : the public key is used to encrypt the symmetric key
 - lines 52 & 53 : both the encrypted zipfile and encrypted symmetric key are uploaded to azure

-Like in part 1, don't forget to adjust the variables for the azure storage on lines 5,6,7.
+Like in part 1, don't forget to adjust the variables for your azure storage on lines 5,6,7.

 **note :** I prefer to upload the (small) symmetric key as the last file.
 This way, when I check for files to download, I am sure that the Zipfile is already present on our blob storage.

-Ok, so to recap, these are the added/modified steps in our task sequence :
+Ok, as a recap, these are the added/modified steps in our task sequence :

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs19.jpg)